 2. Was it Easy to Become an Independent Traveller?

+Yes.
 I love talking to people about the future.
 Many young people seem worried about what they will do and, in my experience, school doesn’t equip them with the skills they need to evaluate the situation properly.
 The main thing that people need to navigate the job market (and life itself) is confidence.
-It’s all very well applying for a job but you may hate it and how do you know that you’re not a brilliant pastry chef, mechanic or PR person?
+It’s all very well applying for a job but you may hate it and how do you know that you’re not a brilliant pastry chef, mechanic, artist or PR person?

 4. What Do I Do Now?

-Before this I was a PR consultant on EU projects, a project manager in Eastern Europe on NGO projects and I did a stint as a journalist.
+Before this I was a PR consultant on EU projects in Romania, a project manager in Eastern Europe on NGO projects and I did a stint as a journalist.
 I always seemed to end up being in charge of things and yet I knew I wasn’t cut out to be a manager or director so I went in the direction of PR and communication, telling the outside world what’s going on inside the organisation.

 5. Should I Travel Before Getting a Career?

-In my view the best time to travel independently is before you get stuck into a steady job as this tends to result in lifetime commitments, marriage, kids, houses and these are hard to get away from.
-I know it’s not easy to hit the road after school or university but it’s a lot easier than later on in life.
+In my view the best time to travel independently is before you get stuck into a steady job as this tends to result in lifetime commitments, marriage, kids, mortgages and these are hard to get away from.
+I know it’s not easy to hit the road after school or university but it’s a lot easier than it would be later on in life.
 But the same fears — travelling alone, getting lost, running out of money, getting robbed, ruining your chances for a career — face anyone considering independent travel, whatever their age.
 And then there is complacency, the difficulty of getting away from the comfort of your own home.
 These obstacles are harder to overcome than getting the money together — and what I’m saying is that the older and more settled you get the harder it is to travel independently.